QuiteCustard/ThemeDev/readme.md

    * Body width (1500px or full width)

 This theme takes use of ACF and allows a restrictive content management system.

+Please note that the forms displayed do not work as this was excluded from the assignment and were specified to not be done.